Here’s What It Means If You Have Ridges on Your Nails

 Ridges in fingernails that run side to side are less common and might give you more pause.
 Also known as Beau’s lines, they could signal disease or just be a remnant of an old injury, says Dr. Lee.
 “They arise because there is a temporary stop in nail growth in the proximal nail matrix, where the fingernail is made,” she says.
 “They are most often benign and due to mechanical trauma: manicures, jamming your finger in the door, etc.”

 Sometimes, though, they point to a skin disease like eczema, psoriasis, or chronic paronychia (an infection of the nail folds that makes the skin swollen and red), so inspect your skin and fingertips for signs of redness and rash.
 Your dermatologist might be able to offer a treatment option.
-(While you’re at it, look into these things your nails can reveal about your health.)

 But it’s not all about the skin—ridges in nails can also be a sign of other systemic problems.
 For instance, an over- or underactive thyroid can affect the hormones in charge of nail, skin, and hair growth, resulting in ridged nails in some cases.
 If all 20 finger- and toenails develop Beau’s lines at the same time, it could even be an infection like pneumonia, mumps, or syphilis, or even a problem with the heart, liver, or kidneys.
 Particularly if your ridged nails have also become thinner, split, discoloured, or misshapen, schedule a visit with your dermatologist pronto to get to the bottom of the problem, says Dr. Lee.